 KRISH-na: supporter of the Pandavas and avatar of Vishnu

 DRO-na: teacher of the Pandavas and Kauravas

 KAR-na: warrior, secret son of Kunti, ally of the Kauravas

 Note: quotations throughout are from English versions by C. V. Narasimhan [CN], Krishna Dharma [KD] or the dramatization by Jean-Claude Carriere (available on DVD).
 Portions of the following summary have been adapted from David Williams, Peter Brook and the Mahabharata: Critical Perspectives, 1991.
-I have also included a link to a new adaptation available on Kindle.
-(Buying from the following links provides some funding for this site, so thanks.
-I do not collect or use any information from you if you use the links.)

 PART ONE: THE GAME OF DICE

 In the first two books of the Mahabharata, we learn the background of the Bharatas (also called the Kurus) leading up to the conflict between the five sons of Pandu and their cousins the Kauravas.
 This story is told by the sage Vyasa, whose name came to mean the “compiler.”
 (Actually, the author of the epic is unknown, probably many authors over centuries.)
 Vyasa's mother is Satyavati, whose name means truth, so he is the “son of truth.”
 In telling his story to a descendant of the Pandavas, Vyasa says, “If you listen carefully, at the end you’ll be someone else.” (play) Vyasa appears infrequently throughout the story, giving advice and also fathering Pandu and Dhritarashtra.